Rachitrawat03/Data-Analysis-of-Gameflix-s-Subscriber-Engagement-Strategies/README.md

 ### Engagement Analysis:
 - **Month with Highest Opt-ins**: November has the highest number of promo plan opt-ins.
-- **Average Viewership per User**: JIO ranks second in average viewership per user.
+- **Average Viewership per Promo Plan**: JIO ranks second in average viewership per user.

 ### Badge Receipt Analysis:
 - **Month with Minimum Badges Received**: November has the minimum number of badges received.